 There appear to be some discrepancies in the station data used in the satellite center of mass correction table assembled by Graham.
 NASA systems with the same characteristics have different center of center of mass corrections.

 ACTION Tom: Check the Site logs for the NASA systems to see the parameters are incorrect.

 ACTION Graham: Update the Center of Mass table with the latest stations parameters.
+(Matt is remind Graham)

 Station Operations